Trusted

 Bitcoin BTC holders accumulating profit and losses

-Before talking about how reliable the fear and greed index is, here are a few things we could infer from the real-time example above:
+Before talking about how reliable the fear and greed index is, here are a few things we should keep in mind:

-1. Even a low Zone 1 fear and green index value in a bear market doesn’t mean a bottom.
+1. Even a low Zone 1 fear and greed index value in a bear market doesn’t mean a bottom.
 It can just be growing panic and volatility.

 2. In a bear market, Zone 3 or the light green zone can also trigger a sell-off.